KenKundert/inform/README.rst

     >>> Messenger(prog_name='myprog')
     <...>
     >>> try:
-    ...     raise UserError('must not be zero:', 0)
+    ...     raise UserError('must not be zero.', culprit='0')
     ... except UserError as e:
     ...     e.report()
-    myprog error: must not be zero: 0
+    myprog error: 0: must not be zero.

 Any keyword arguments provided will be available in *e.kwargs*, but certain keyword arguments are reserved by messenger (see above).